 Whether you agree with the evaluation criteria or not, unless you meet them, you will not have place at the table to negotiate change in the future.

-The evaluation criteria in any request for tender specification should be thoroughly understood before commencing your response.
+The evaluation criteria in any tender specification should be thoroughly understood before commencing your response.
 Use them to get into the mind of your potential client and let them inform you about what is important to them.
 Remember, the evaluation criteria are the metrics by which your offer is going to be measured, assessed and evaluated!

-Rob Machin is a principal consultant for Tender Success who for more than 25 years has successfully project managed tender responses for projects in excess of $6 billion dollars for a single contract.
+robRob Machin is a principal consultant for Tender Success who has successfully managed tender responses for multi-million dollar contracts for more than 25 years.
+Contact Rob to ensure your next response is a success.